 Skip to main content

-Add Spatial Data to a Hyper File
+Add Geospatial Data to a Hyper File

-Create tables for text and spatial data
+Create tables for text and geospatial data

 connection.catalog.create_schema('Extract')